sargunv/recipe-book/docs/recipes/Khichdi.cook.md

 ## Ingredients
 - *150 g* white rice
-- *150 g* moong dal (split mung beans)
+- *150 g* moong dal (also known as split mung beans)
-- *150 g* red lentils (masoor dal)
+- *150 g* masoor dal (also known as red lentils)
+- *2 l* water
-- *30 g* oil
+- *5 g* salt
-- *5 g* cumin seeds
+- *283 g* frozen mixed vegetables
 - *5 g* ground turmeric root
 - *5 g* ground coriander
 - *5 g* ground cayenne pepper
-- *3 g* hing (optional) (asafoetida)
+- *3 g* hing (optional) (also known as asafoetida)
-- *2 l* water
-- *5 g* salt
+- *5 g* cumin seeds
-- *283 g* frozen mixed vegetables
+- *30 g* cooking oil

 ## Cookware
+- large bowl
+- small bowl
 - pressure multi-cooker

 ## Steps
+### Section 1
 Khichdi is a classic Indian rice and lentil porridge.
 This recipe is a quick and easy version that uses frozen vegetables and an electric pressure multi-cooker.

+### Prep lentils and vegetables
-1. Rinse the white rice, moong dal, and red lentils and mix them together.
+1. Mix white rice, moong dal, and masoor dal in a large bowl and rinse them 3-4 times with tap water.

+2. Add water, salt, and frozen mixed vegetables to the same bowl.

+### Prep spices
+1. Set aside the ground spices in a small bowl: ground turmeric root, ground coriander, ground cayenne pepper, and hing.

+2. Set aside cumin seeds in another small bowl.

+### Cooking
-2. Set pressure multi-cooker to sauté, heat oil, and add cumin seeds.
+1. Set pressure multi-cooker to sauté, add cooking oil, and pre-heat on medium.

+2. When the oil is hot, add cumin seeds.

-3. When the cumin starts to sizzle, add ground turmeric root, ground coriander, ground cayenne pepper, and hing.
+3. When the cumin starts to sizzle, add the ground spices.

-4. Add rice and lentil mix, water, salt, and frozen mixed vegetables.

-5. Pressure cook for 1 minute, then natural release
+4. After simmering the spices for about 1 minute, add the lentils, vegetables, and water.

+5. Set the pressure cooker to manual mode, high pressure, 0 minutes, and natural release.

+6. After the pressure cooker has pressurized (about 10 minutes), wait about 30 minutes, release the pressure, then open the lid.